Who Can Apply

 MBE/WBE and DBE Subcontracting Programs

 The Port Authority enters into contracts with "prime" contractors to ensure a single entity is responsible for its work.
 However, the Port Authority does set good faith MWBE subcontracting goals on a contract by contract basis for most of its publicly bid contracts valued in excess of $500,000.
-The Office of Business and Job Opportunity provides a listing of MWBEs to all bidders on these contracts.
+The Office of Business Diversity and Civil Rights provides a listing of MWBEs to all bidders on these contracts.

 The Port Authority also administers a Disadvantaged Business Enterprise (DBE) program that promotes participation of such firms in federally funded projects and airport concessions.